PeernetOfficial/Browser/README.md

 An automated setup for end-users is provided via a Windows installer through a MSI file.
 For more details see the [Peernet Browser Installer Project](https://github.com/PeernetOfficial/BrowserSetup).

-This installation bundle contains the Browser and installs the required .NET framework, includes the backend, and also configures the Windows Firewall for admin users.
+This installation bundle contains the Browser and installs the required .NET framework, includes the backend, downloads additional plugins and also configures the Windows Firewall for admin users.

 ## Use

+Change the configuration file `Peernet Browser.dll.config` as needed.

 Run the `Peernet Browser.exe` file from the release folder and enjoy the features.

-Change the configuration file `Peernet Browser.dll.config` as needed.

 ## Compile